radmanplays/eaglercraft-1.8-client-making-help/1-Requirements/README.md

 # Requirements

 So you have decided to try and make a client for eaglercraft 1.8 and here you are.
 For this tutorial you will need:
-- A decent enough computer running 64-bit Windows, MacOS or linux (I will not help anyone using chromeOS, I know most people have chromebooks but I simply will not support it)
+- A decent enough computer running 64-bit Windows (I will not help anyone using chromeOS, I know most people have chromebooks but I simply will not support it)
 - ModCoderPack 1.8.8 (mcp918) [https://modcoderpack.com/](https://modcoderpack.com/)
 - FFMPEG
 - Minecraft 1.8.8 jar and json file
 - Java version 11 and up
 - Eclipse IDE
 - A ZIP archive manager (WinRAR, 7-zip)

 ## How to install java
 ### On windows